 Use ‘Gostava de’ whenever you would say “I would like to” something.

-[!tip] Pro Tip We also use Gostava de for things that are a bit hypothetical or “unreal.”
+[!tip] Pro Tip You also use Gostava de for things that are a bit hypothetical or unrealistic

 Let’s see how these work together in a fluid conversation.
 Imagine you see a jacket in a shop window and want to try it on.